-Extension Extension description and contents Reason Code of the CRL Entry The reason for revocation can be one of the following: KeyCompromise, CACompromise, AffiliationChanged, Superseded, CessationOfOperation, CertificateHold Invalidity date The invalidity date provides the date, on which it is known or suspected that the private key was compromised or that the certificate otherwise became invalid.
+Extension Extension description and contents Authority key identifier The identifier of the public key of the CRL Issuer is given in this field.
+The identifier can be used to identify the public key that corresponds to the private key used for the signing of the CRL.
+Within Telia AB PKI the SHA-1 hash algorithm is used to calculate the identifier.
+CRL number The CRL number is a number that indicates the position of the CRL in the sequence of issued CRLs.
+The numbering starts with 1, and it increase monotonically by one for each issued CRL.
+Based on the CRL number users are able to determine if a certain CRL replaces another CRL.
+Reason Code of the CRL Entry The reason for revocation can be one of the following: KeyCompromise, CACompromise, AffiliationChanged, Superseded, CessationOfOperation, CertificateHold Invalidity date The invalidity date provides the date, on which it is known or suspected that the private key was compromised or that the certificate otherwise became invalid.
 This date may be earlier than the revocation date in the CRL entry, which is the date at which the CA processed the revocation.